-What foods should we eat to protect or even improve our good eyesight?
+What foods should we eat to protect or even improve our eyesight?

-Foods rich in these nutrients can preserve your vision, or can reduce the risk of certain eye diseases.
+Foods rich in these nutrients can preserve your good vision and reduce the risk of certain eye diseases.

 What is beta-carotene?

 Beta-carotene is a red pigment.
 Most noteworthy, it’s found only in plants.
 Many fruits and vegetables are good sources.

 Beta-Carotene is a member of the carotenes.
 They are powerful antioxidants.
 Moreover, it’s the most common form of carotene.

 Beta-carotene, vitamin C, and vitamin E are antioxidant vitamins.